-Students with credit for MATH 111 in these programs may wish to substitute MATH 111 for the MATH 205 requirement.
+Students with credit for MATH 111 may wish to substitute MATH 111 for the MATH 205 requirement.

 Students in the joint honours in business administration and economics, majors in finance, and majors in information systems may substitute ECON or INFO courses for selected BSAD courses with the permission of the chair.